 The Health Benefits of Chlorophyll

-In the human body, cannabis acts like hemoglobin in your blood, helping to replenish blood cells, proving to increase energy levels, and providing the body with natural antioxidants3.
+In the human body, chlorophyll acts like hemoglobin in your blood, helping to replenish blood cells, increase energy levels, and provide the body with natural antioxidants3.

 Chlorophyll consumption has also been proven to bind to carcinogenic chemicals in the intestines, helping to prevent cancer cells from spreading.